When I walk around the city I feel like all semblance of nature has been scrubbed away and replaced with a simulacra of reality.

 And the gentle, mildly embarrassed, extremely humble service that feels robotic for some of the time, or to newbies, but has years of encultured politeness and respect for the customer built in.

-The Japanese hostess who makes the announcement in Japanese is breathy and emotive, apologising deeply for the change and the delay and all the trouble it caused, and you can tell her head is bowed as she speaks.
+The Japanese stewardess follows up with a breathy and emotive message, apologising deeply for the change and the delay and all the trouble it caused.
+You can tell her head is bowed as she speaks.
 There is no insinuation that we should be grateful that there is a flight at all.

 To S and I (he native, I a long-term resident) the politeness is inoffensive, gentle.
 It is occasionally overbearing, a little too sickly sweet, but it feels familiar and comforting.
 Sometimes the Dutch bluntness and lack of service — or rather, the way people working in the service industry are just their usual selves, with no trained glaze, to the point that you know they are having a bad day or are hungover and don’t want to be there and would prefer to gossip with their colleagues than face you when they’re serving you — feels a bit like being jolted out of this soporific wonderland that is Japanese service.

 But I also talk to R and C about how the superlative nature of Japanese service becomes a myth as soon as you want to do something beyond the rule book.
 Cancel a contract, for example.
-What a former Indian Ambassador to Japan described as “In Japan, everything is possible, but nothing can be done; in India, nothing is possible, but everything can be done.”
-What I also notice — what I have always noticed — is how pressure and stress service workers are encumbered with.
+As a former Indian Ambassador to Japan said: “In Japan, everything is possible, but nothing can be done; in India, nothing is possible, but everything can be done.”
+What I also notice — what I have always noticed — is how much pressure and stress service workers are encumbered with.
 It’s a hunched-shoulder, high stress environment.